-Do you ever wonder how a software programme or application works, how it acts, how it behaves, and how it helps the end user in a real-world situation?
+Do you ever wonder how a software program or application works, how it acts, how it behaves, and how it helps the end user in a real-world situation?
 If yes, you are at the right place!
-Because we're going to look at an important concept known as OOPs which can help developers incorporate real-world scenarios into their software programme.
+Because we're going to look at an important concept known as OOPs which can help developers incorporate real-world scenarios into their software program.

 We can now order online groceries, foods, electronics such as cell phones, televisions, refrigerators, and air conditioners, as well as book cabs and much more with just one tap.
 All of this is possible solely as a result of the OOPs technique in any programming language.

 What is OOPs?

 Object-Oriented Programming, or OOPs, refers to programming languages that make use of objects (whether physical or logical).
 Inheritance, abstraction, polymorphism, and other real-world concepts are all part of object-oriented programming.
 The primary goal of OOP is to connect data and the functions that operate on it so that no other part of the code can access it.